Holistic Guidance for Occluded Person Re-Identification: Introduction

-Fig.\ref{fig:observation} shows the distribution of within-class or between-class distances (DCDs) among pairs of samples extracted from occluded and holistic datasets~\cite{unsup}.
-We note two aspects: \textbf{(1) Within class-DCD}: In an occluded dataset, this distance tends to be greater, with high variance, compared to holistic or non-occluded cases.
-Such distance are normally expected to be lower due to the similarity among samples within same class. \textbf{(2) Overlap within and between class-DCD}: Large within class-DCD caused by samples being pushed away from the same class, which allows substantial overlap with samples from other classes.
+Fig.~\ref{fig:method} shows the distribution of within-class and between-class distances (DCDs) among pairs of samples extracted from occluded and holistic datasets.
+We note two aspects: \textbf{(1) Within-class DCDs}: In an occluded dataset, this distance tends to be greater, with high variance, compared to holistic or non-occluded cases.
+Such distances are normally expected to be lower due to the similarity among samples within the same class. \textbf{(2) Overlap within- and between-class DCDs}: Large within-class DCDs are caused by samples being pushed away from the same class, allowing for substantial overlap with samples from other classes.
 The overlap between samples of different classes is more likely to impede discrimination among classes, leading to poor recognition.
-Note that both datasets used to generate Fig.\ref{fig:observation} -- Duke-MTMC (Holistic)~\cite{duke} and Occluded-Duke~\cite{occ_pgfa} -- are from the same domain but occlusions still causer such discrepancies.
+Note that both datasets used to generate Fig.\ref{fig:method} -- Duke-MTMC (Holistic)~\cite{dukeDUPLICATED} and Occluded-Duke~\cite{occ_pgfa} -- are from the same domain, but occlusions still cause such discrepancies.
+Based on these observations of DCDs, and considering the poor performance of models over occluded datasets, we hypothesize that occlusion is a potential source of corruption for feature representations in person ReID tasks.